suncoast-devs/handbook/lessons/sql-intro/reading/intro.md

 SQL is a table-based storage paradigm, that stores data arranged in an Excel-like format, that focuses on normalizing our data by focusing on relationships and structure.
 This is often referred to as "Relational Databases"

 NoSQL can be thought of the opposite of SQL.
 At a high level, a NoSQL database stores data in form other the table structure in SQL.
 This looseness of data structure allows developers to more freely control what and how the data is stored.
-NoSQL databases, while existing for while, have become popular with the rise of data science and big data.
+NoSQL databases have become popular with the rise of data science and big data.

 Currently "Relational/SQL Databases" are the most common databases we will explore what a SQL database is and what it can do.